-Can probiotics help with acne or spots?
+Could probiotics help with acne or spots?

-As a health professional you are probably already aware that acne and spots are caused by toxins in the body.
+Acne and spots are caused by toxins in the body.
 Acne-causing toxins can build up due to factors such as air pollution, overactive hormones, and largely, from dysbiosis.

 'Dysbiosis' describes an imbalance of good (probiotic) and bad (pathogenic) bacteria in the gut, and is caused by various environmental factors including stress, and prolonged antibiotic therapy.
 Symptoms of dysbiosis include low energy levels, Candida overgrowth, sluggish bowels, indigestion, and acne.
 Learn more about dysbiosis here.